norc-heal/heal-data-pkg-tool/README.md

     - File level
       - Results-tracker - one per multi-result file (e.g. manuscript)
       - Data-dictionary - one per tabular data file

+## **Tool Documentation**
+- Navigate to the [HEAL Data Packaging Tool Documentation](https://norc-heal.github.io/heal-data-pkg-tool-docs/) website for instructions on:
+    - How to Download and Open the Tool
+        - Instructions for how to download and open the tool can also be found just below
+    - How to Use the Tool

 # Download and Open Tool (Windows executable)
 - Go to [latest release](https://github.com/norc-heal/heal-data-pkg-tool/releases/latest/) for tool repository